mnederlof/com.ubnt.unifi/README.md

 For supported accesspoints, see [Unifi download page](https://www.ubnt.com/download/unifi/) for more information.

-This version has been tested against version 5.3.x of the Ubiquity Unifi Controller software.
+This version has been tested against version 5.3.x of the Ubiquiti Unifi Controller software.

 ## Supported Languages:
 * English